Macmillan Committee

 The Macmillan Report "served as a venue in which J. M. Keynes challenged the 'Treasury View'", according to economist Friedrich von Hayek.
-The report was largely authored by Keynes, and it recommended several Keynesian policies such as nationalization of the Bank of England and government regulation of international trade.
+The report was largely authored by Keynes, and it recommended several Keynesian policies such as nationalization of the Bank of England (which later happened in 1946) and government regulation of international trade.
 Historian Charles Loch Mowat characterized these recommendations as "cautious" and said that, by the time of its publication, they "had been almost overtaken by events".
 Its members disagreed on some points and one member dissented on its findings.
 These opinions and reservations were included in the report's extensive addenda.

 The report also asserted that "the relations between the British financial world and British industry ... have never been so close as" those respective relationships in Germany and those in the United States.
 From this conclusion arose the term the "Macmillan Gap".
 As such, many Britons felt that their banks were failing their industrial base.
 This view did not consider the balance that banking institutions needed to strike between their depositors, who desired high interest rates and liquidity, and their debtors, that is, those in industry, who desired low-interest loans that could not be recalled quickly.
 Investments of relatively small amounts of money were riskier and more costly for lenders, which put small businesses seeking loans at a disadvantage.
 While the report dedicated only 300 words to such a disparity, the term Macmillan Gap is the most enduring part of the report.
 It was also one of the few recommendations which were acted upon.
-In response to the committee's suggestion, an institution was created to finance small businesses: the Industrial and Commercial Finance Corporation.
+In response to the committee's suggestion, an institution was created in 1945 to finance small businesses: the Industrial and Commercial Finance Corporation.